Ishoyahb II: Nestorian mission to China, 635

 The first recorded Christian mission to China arrived in the Chinese capital Chang'an in 635, during Ishoʿyahb's reign.
 The mission, whose history was recorded on the famous Nestorian Stele, erected in Chang'an in 781, was led by a Nestorian monk with the Chinese name A-lo-pen.
 It is possible, but by no means certain, that Ishoʿyahb was behind this initiative.

+Relations with Byzantium

+According to Dale T. Irvin: "Early in the seventh century Catholicos Yeshuyab II shared communion with the East Roman emperor when the former was sent on a diplomatic mission on behalf of the shah, but this was by then an exception."